First Evidence of Solar Neutrino Interactions on $^{13}$C

 Muon spallation can produce a multitude of short-lived radioisotopes, thus creating possible delayed coincidences between the muon and the subsequent decay of the spallation daughter, or between two spallation product decays.
 Muons in the data set are identified using two methods: if the total number of PMTs hit exceeds 3750, or if 5 or more OWL PMTs are hit while the total PMT hits is $\geq$ 750.
 Following each identified muon, to suppress spallation backgrounds, events were vetoed for 60~seconds in the prompt selection and 20~seconds in the delayed selection.
 The dominant cosmogenic background expected after the vetoes are from $^{11}$Be (Q-value = 11.5~MeV, $t_{1/2}$ = 13.8~seconds) and $^{11}$C (Q-value~=~2.0~MeV, $t_{1/2}$ = 20.3~minutes).
 The high Q-value of $^{11}$Be means that it cannot be removed with an energy cut without significant signal sacrifice. $^{11}$C decays via positron emission, similarly to $^{13}$N, and has a relatively long half-life.
 Thus, a muon producing both isotopes, a prompt $^{11}$Be decay and a delayed $^{11}$C decay, constitutes a correlated background for the $^{13}$C signal.
 The expected number of $^{11}$Be and $^{11}$C events can be calculated by scaling the rates from KamLAND \cite{KamLAND_muon_spallation}; after the time vetoes this gives a negligible expected rate of 0.0015 ev/yr/kT of LAB in SNO+.
 The livetime loss due to both muon vetoes is 6.80\%, giving a total livetime of 230.51~days.

 Atmospheric neutrino interactions generally do not involve a coincidence, or occur on the microsecond time scale, and are therefore negligible within the time window for this analysis.
 The NC interaction on $^{12}$C can produce isotopes that mimic the delayed signal, such as $^{11}$C: $ (\nu_x + {}^{12}\text{C} \rightarrow \nu_x + n + {}^{11}\text{C})$.
+The thermalisation of the high-energy neutron, together with the subsequent decay of $^{11}$C, can generate a correlated background to the $^{13}$C signal.
 By looking for the characteristic 2.2 MeV gamma ray from neutron capture within 4 ms of a candidate prompt event, this background can be identified, reducing it to a level such that the total expected atmospheric rate is $< 0.01$~ev/yr/kT~of LAB.

-\textit{Results --- } Signal and background events were differentiated using a likelihood ratio (LR), based on the $\Delta T$, $\Delta R$ and delayed event energy.
+\textit{Results --- } Signal and background events were differentiated using a likelihood ratio (LR), based on the $\Delta T$, $\Delta R$ and delayed event energy \cite{SuppMat}.
+Inclusion of the delayed-energy PDF enables separation between the high-background region ($<$~1.2 MeV) and the low-background region ($>$~1.2 MeV).
 The LR distribution from data is shown in Figure \ref{fig:fig1}, with the signal PDF scaled using the theoretical rate and the signal efficiency and the accidental background scaled to the expected rate determined through the data-driven procedure described earlier.

 There were 63.2 events expected, which agrees with the observed 60 events.
 Furthermore, the background distribution closely matches the data, including the fraction of prompt events with more than one delayed event candidate.
 Events with a LR $> 0$ show more consistency with the $^{13}$C solar neutrino signal.
 Figure \ref{fig:fig2} shows the $\Delta R$ and $\Delta T$ distribution of all events.
 Events with low $\Delta R$ and $\Delta T$, shown in open blue circles, correspond to the signal candidate events with LR $> 0$.
 The background events, shown with filled red circles, have a uniform time distribution, as expected from a random background.